vulnlog/vulnlog-poc/README.md

 This is a PoC to experiment with YAML and JSON-Schema as an alternative to the existing Kotlin custom scripting DSL.
 See https://github.com/vulnlog/vulnlog-poc for more information.

-version: 1.0.0
+version: vulnlog/v1
-vendor: Example Inc
+vendor: The Apache Software Foundation
-product: Example Product
+product: Apache Log4j
+authors: Apache Security Team

 Releases
 id: v100